tatsumoto-ren/tatsumoto-ren.github.io/blog/learning-grammar.md

 it is done by reading sentences and looking up unknown parts in a dictionary.
 Beginner grammar guides list frequently used grammar points together and provide translated example sentences.
-With a grammar guide you can frontload basic grammar and expand your comprehension.
+With a grammar guide you can front-load basic grammar and expand your comprehension.

 Read about the basic grammar of your target language from a **grammar guide**.
 Dedicate a short chunk of time,